Predicting the Spatially Varying Infection Risk in Indoor Spaces Using an Efficient Airborne Transmission Model: Introduction

 \section{Introduction}

-The COVID-19 pandemic started in December 2019 in Wuhan, China.
-The SARS-CoV-2 virus quickly spread across the globe causing devastation, with more than sixty million confirmed cases worldwide and almost 1.5 million deaths~\cite{web:WHO-Dashboard}.
-COVID-19 is transmitted through virus-carrying respiratory droplets, which are released when an infected person coughs, sneezes, talks or even breathes \cite{WHO-modes,Jin2020}.
-Evidence has accumulated that also smaller respiratory droplets which become airborne aerosols can transmit the disease \cite{Asadi2020}.
-In July 2020, 239 scientists signed an open letter appealing for the recognition of airborne transmission \cite{Morawska2020}, and in October 2020 the US Centre for Disease Prevention and Control acknowledged airborne transmission and updated their guidelines \cite{CDC-guideline}.
+The COVID-19 pandemic has spread rapidly across the globe, with more than 152 million confirmed cases worldwide and over three million deaths~\cite{web:WHO-Dashboard}.
+The virus causing the pandemic, SARS-CoV-2, is transmitted through virus-carrying respiratory particles, which are released when an infected person coughs, sneezes, talks or breathes \cite{WHO-modes,Jin2020}.
+Evidence has accumulated that airborne aerosols formed from smaller respiratory droplets evaporating can also transmit the disease \cite{Asadi2020}.
+In July 2020, 239 scientists signed an open letter appealing for the recognition of airborne transmission \cite{Morawska2020} and in October 2020 the US Centre for Disease Prevention and Control acknowledged airborne transmission and updated their guidelines \cite{CDC-guideline}.
+In March 2021, Public Health England recommended improving ventilation of indoor spaces as an intervention against COVID-19 \cite{england-vent}.